On Higher regulators of Siegel varieties: Introduction

 \section{Introduction}

-The purpose of the present article is to prove a formula relating classes in the middle degree plus one movitic cohomology of Shimura varieties of symplectic groups to certain adelic integrals of Rankin-Selberg type.
-In some particular cases, these integrals are known to compute non-critical special values of $L$-functions of automorphic forms for these groups, and our results are hence framed in the spirit of Beilinson-Deligne conjectures.
+The conjectures of Beilinson and Deligne relate special values of $L$-functions to the motivic cohomology of an algebraic variety defined over a function field.
+They widely generalize the class number formula for the Hasse-Weil zeta function of a number field and they are related to the celebrated Birch and Swinnerton-Dyer conjecture for the $L$-function of an elliptic curve. \\

+One of the first steps in the way to proving instances of Beilinson conjectures is to construct potentially interesting classes in the motivic cohomology of an algebraic variety and to compute their image under the so called archimedean regulator into Deligne cohomology.
+These are often related to certain adelic integrals which, in the few known instances of the conjecture, are related to the special values of the pertaining $L$-function. \\

+In \cite{lemmarf}, the second named author constructed classes in the fourth dimensional motivic cohomology group of the Siegel threefold and related their archimedean regulators to non-critical values of the Spin $L$-function of automorphic forms of $\GSp_4$.
+In \cite{CLRGSp6}, following \cite{GSp6paper1} and based on the work \cite{PollackShah} of Pollack and Shah, we constructed classes in the seventh dimensional motivic cohomology group of the Siegel sixfold and also related their archimedean regulators to non-critical values of the Spin $L$-function of automorphic forms of $\GSp_6$.
+The main purpose of this article is to construct classes in the middle degree plus one motivic cohomology of Siegel varieties and to prove a formula relating their image under Beilinson regulator to certain adelic integrals of Rankin-Selberg type.
+For low rank cases, we show that these integrals unfold to certain Fourier coefficients. \\

-Let $n \geq 1$ and let $\G_n = \GSp_{2n}$ be the symplectic similitude group.
-Denote by $\Sh_{\G_n}$ the Shimura variety associated to $\G_n$.
-These Shimura varieties and their cohomology play a prominent role in the study of arithmetic aspects of cuspidal automorphic representations of $\G_n(\A)$ and their associated Galois representations.
+Let $\G = \GSp_{2n}$ be the symplectic similitude group of rank $n$ and denote by $\Sh_{\G}$ the Shimura variety associated to $\G$.
+These Shimura varieties are moduli spaces for principally polarized abelian schemes with certain level structure and their cohomology plays a key role in the arithmetic theory of automorphic forms, particularly in the Langlands program.
+For instance, they are known to realise \cite{KretShin} the Galois representation associated to certain cuspidal automorphic representations of $\G(\A)$.
+Our first task is to propose a construction, for almost all values of $n \geq 2$, of certain cohomology classes